t4d-classes/budget-tool-demo/README.md

 4. Change into the `client-app` folder.
 This is the location of the React application which uses the Apollo 3 client.

 5. Run the following commands to view the web page.
-First install the NPM packages.
+First, install the NPM packages.

 ```bash
 npm install